iliakut/vk-links/README.md

 # vk-links
-Vue.js app based on vk-api, node.js (require)
+Vue.js app based on vk-api, node.js (request)

 the project contains server and client parts. if you want to use server part you need to create access_token.js file: